mrichar1/clipster/README.md

 # Extract patterns (as specified in patterns file: clipster_dir/patterns) and add them to the default clipboard
 extract_patterns = no

+# Comma-separated list of WM_CLASS properties for apps where clipboard changes should be ignored.
+# Used to ignore clipboard changes from sensitive apps, e.g. password managers.
+filter_classes = ""

 ```

 ## Using Clipster